goeltl/goeltl/README.md

 Pronouns: she / her

-working in ✨ Family Sociology and Demography ✨
+I'm working in Family Sociology and Demography

 🔭 Worked on subjective well-being of parents in Austria in the beginning of the Covid-19 pandemic.